essteer/backgammon/README.md

 The use of dice in backgammon presents questions of discrete probability, and also a simple scenario for experimenting with data analysis and visualisation.

-The rule on rolling doubles, and the feature of being able to take the face value of each die alone or in combination (see below), make this a (marginally) more interesting subject than typical probability calculations for two six-sided dice.
+The rule on rolling doubles, and the feature of being able to take the face value of each die alone or in combination (see below), make this a (marginally) more interesting subject than classic probability calculations for two six-sided dice.

 **Basic rules**